 There’s been a lot of hype surrounding this topic of artificial intelligence and robotic process automation in Aussie contact centres, some good, some bad.
 It all comes down to perspective and which side of the phone you’re sitting on.
-For example, many people who have built a career in customer service are worried that the use of AI in call centres will render them obsolete and contribute towards mass job loss.
+For example, many people who have built a career in customer service are worried that the use of AI in call centres will render them obsolete and contribute to mass job loss.
 Whilst this is certainly a possibility, it is fair to say that it is a long way off before people are replaced by computers altogether.
 The fact is, people, want to speak to people, and now, AI in a call centre isn’t quite sophisticated enough to replace human interaction entirely.

 Then there are contact centre representatives who value the use of AI voice agents and chatbots, as they are getting much better at ensuring that callers get through to the appropriate department with relative ease—that, and AI can handle the more trivial tasks such as receiving or setting up payments, leaving the human operators to deal with the more detailed enquiries.